talisto/cpvc/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/talisto/cpvc/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/talisto/cpvc/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/talisto/cpvc/badges/build.png?b=master)](https://scrutinizer-ci.com/g/talisto/cpvc/build-status/master)

-Do you lock down your composer.json dependencies to a particular version for stability in your application, but often wonder if there's new versions of your dependencies that you should be implementing?
+Do you lock down your composer.json dependencies to a particular version for stability in your project, but often wonder if your dependencies are outdated?

-This small application/library will check your composer.json file, and output a table showing the latest version that will be installed based on your "require" statements, as well as the latest version (of the same stability) of the package in the repository.
-You can then compare the versions and investigate any updates to your dependencies for refactoring.
+This small application/library will check your composer.json file and output a table showing the latest version that will be installed based on your "require" statements, as well as the latest version of the package in the repository.
+You can then compare the versions and decide if you want to upgrade to the newer release.

+There are [online tools](https://www.versioneye.com) to check your dependencies as well, but those require your project to be hosted online or need to have a project file constantly uploaded to the service.
+CPVC can be run locally or integrated into your own application.

 ### Sample output (CLI mode):